JMWebDevelopment/JM-Live-Blog/readme.txt

 3. The live blog in action inside of a post.

 == Changelog ==
+= 1.1 =
+- Added: Ability to customize the color of the "New Updates" alerts banner.
+- Tested with WordPress 4.7.

 = 1.0.1 =
 - Fixed: Issue with the latest two updates having the same content after saving without adding a new field.
 - Fixed: Issue with paragraph breaks not showing.